If you have to pay provisional tax, then there is a good chance you're using tax pooling, courtesy of Tax Management NZ (TMNZ).

 Q: Cool, so I can send my info to you guys about the middle of March and that will be ok then?
 That gives 2 weeks to get it sorted, right?

 A. Sorry, but no. In order to get the figures right, there is a process of many eyes checking your financial statements/tax return/s.
-So we recommend that you allow 5-6 weeks at least for us to collate, code, compile, check and file your financial statements and tax returns.
+So we recommend that you allow at least 5-6 weeks for us to collate, code, compile, check and file your financial statements and tax returns.

 Q: I didn't earn any income last year, but I am a shareholder in a Look Through Company.
 Do I have to file a tax return?